Q: Does the U.S. pay $1,800 a month to refugees?

 Lets send this to all Americans, so we can all be ticked off and maybe we can get the refugees cut back to $1,012.00 and the pensioners up to $2,470 00 and enjoy some of the money we were forced to submit to the Government over the last 40 or 50 years.

 Please forward to every American to expose what our elected politicians have been doing over the past 11 years – to the over-taxed American.

 SEND THIS TO EVERY AMERICAN TAXPAYER YOU KNOW

 American Government Seniors Policy

 LONG LIVE THE U.S.A.

+We wish more people took the trouble to check out these false tirades before sending them on to others.
+(We’re glad you send them to us, though, so we can drive a stake through them.)
 This one started in 2004 when an irate Canadian mis-read a story in the Toronto Star and sent off an error-filled e-mail to the newspaper, with copies to 100 friends.
-The Toronto Star‘s ombudsman explained how the Canadian version of this "urban myth" got started in an article that was published Nov.
+The Toronto Star‘s ombudsman explained how the Canadian version of this “urban myth” got started in an article that was published Nov.
 27, 2004.
-The original e-mail said, "Let’s send this to all Canadians so we can all be p—– off."
+The original e-mail said, “Let’s send this to all Canadians so we can all be p—– off.”